hapi-server/data-specification/README.md

 This document describes the Heliophysics Application Programmer’s Interface (HAPI) specification, which is an API and streaming format specification for delivering digital time series data.
 The intent of HAPI is to enhance interoperability among time series data providers.
 The HAPI specification describes a lowest common denominator of services that any provider of time series data could implement.
 In fact, many providers already offer access to their data holdings through some kind of API.
 The hope is that this specification captures what many providers are already doing, but just codifies the specific details so that providers could use the same exact API.
 This would make it possible to obtain time series science data content seamlessly from many sources.

-This document is intended to be used two groups of people: first by data providers who want to make time series data available through a HAPI server, and second by data users who want to understand how data is made available from a HAPI server, or perhaps to write client software to obtain data from an existing HAPI server.
+This document is intended to be used by two groups of people: first by data providers who want to make time series data available through a HAPI server, and second by data users who want to understand how data is made available from a HAPI server, or perhaps to write client software to obtain data from an existing HAPI server.

 HAPI constitutes a minimum but complete set of capabilities needed for a server to allow access to the time series data values within one or more data collections.
 Because of this focus on access to data content, HAPI is very light on metadata and data discovery.
 Within the metadata offered by HAPI are optional ways to indicate where further descriptive details for any dataset could be found.